ContainerUp/containerup.org/configurations.md

 Location of TLS certificate file.
 Must be used together with `CONTAINERUP_TLS_KEY`.

+When specified, the listening port 3876 will serve TLS instead of plaintext.

+{: .info }

 Certificate and key files must be mounted into the container.

 ---